Same-sex marriage in Florida

-Statutory ban
+Legal restrictions

+Statutes

-In 1977, following the success of the Save Our Children campaign in overturning an LGBT rights ordinance in Miami, the Florida Legislature enacted legislation banning same-sex marriage as well as adoption by homosexuals.
-State Senator Curtis Peterson, sponsor of the legislation, said it was designed to say "we are tired of you and wish you would go back in the closet."
+In 1977, following the success of the Save Our Children campaign in overturning an LGBT rights ordinance in Miami, the Florida Legislature enacted legislation banning same-sex marriage and adoption by gays and lesbians.
+Senator Curtis Peterson, a sponsor of the legislation, said it was designed to say "we are tired of you and wish you would go back in the closet."
 In 1997, the Florida Legislature overwhelmingly adopted its own Defense of Marriage Act, which stated marriage was the "union between one man and one woman" and barred the state from recognizing same-sex marriages performed in other states.
 Governor Lawton Chiles said: "I believe that, by and large, most Floridians are tolerant and will one day come to view a broader range of domestic partnerships as an acceptable part of life.
 But, that is not the case today."
 The bill became law without his signature.
 According to a legal opinion provided to the Florida Court Clerks' Association in December 2014 in anticipation of an injunction in the case of Brenner v.
-Scott, a clerk who granted marriage licenses to same-sex couples would face criminal penalties, a legal provision it called "apparently unique" to Florida.
+Scott, a clerk who issued marriage licenses to same-sex couples would face criminal penalties, a legal provision it called "apparently unique" to Florida.
 Penalties could include fines as high as $1,000 and up to a year in prison.

-In August 2017, Senator Gary Farmer filed a bill to repeal the state's statutory ban on same-sex marriage.
-A similar bill was introduced to the House by Representative David Richardson in November 2017.
-The bills were unsuccessful.
-Senator Tina Polsky filed a bill to repeal the statutory ban in December 2022.
+In August 2017, Senator Gary Farmer filed a bill to repeal the state's statutory ban on same-sex marriage, with a similar bill also introduced to the House by Representative David Richardson in November 2017.
+Similar measures were also introduced by Senator Tina Polsky in December 2022 and January 2025, and Senator Fabián Basabe in October 2023.
+However, all these measures died in committee.

 Constitutional amendment

-On November 4, 2008, voters approved Amendment 2, a constitutional amendment banning same-sex marriage and civil unions in the state.
+On November 4, 2008, voters approved Amendment 2, a constitutional amendment banning same-sex marriage and civil unions.
 A 60% approval rate was required to adopt the amendment; 62% of voters voted in favor.
 Get Engaged and Equal Marriage Florida, two organizations dedicated to overturning the constitutional amendment in the 2014 elections, were formed in 2013.
-Eventually, no measure was placed on the ballot to repeal the same-sex marriage ban.
+However, no measure was placed on the 2014 ballot to repeal the same-sex marriage ban.

+In October 2023, Senator Basabe filed a constitutional amendment to repeal the ban.
+The measure would have required approval by voters in a referendum scheduled for November 2024, but it died without a hearing in a Senate subcommittee in February 2024.